 Long-distance migrants are thought to be particularly susceptible todisjunction between birds and their preydue to their later arrival on the breeding grounds and the energetic demands of their journey northwards, which may constrain their ability to advance their laying dates (Rubolini et al. 2010, Ockendon et al. 2012, Gilroy et al. 2016 but see Goodenough et al. 2011, Winkler et al. 2014); the resultant negative impacts on breeding success may be exacerbated by increased competition with less disadvantaged residents (Wittwer et al. 2015).
-Recent studies have detected negative correlations between May temperatures and both the population trajectories (Pearce-Higgins et al. 2015) and the extincton risk (Mustin et al. 2014) in a range of migrant species, lending weight to this hypothesis and potentially explaining the productivity declines reported here for Nightjar, Tree Pipit, Willow Warbler and Garden Warbler.
+Recent studies have detected negative correlations between May temperatures and both the population trajectories (Pearce-Higgins et al. 2015) and the extinction risk (Mustin et al. 2014) in a range of migrant species, lending weight to this hypothesis and potentially explaining the productivity declines reported here for Nightjar, Tree Pipit, Willow Warbler and Garden Warbler.
 Alteration to some habitats by humans may increase competition further by causing a reduction in nest site availability (Higginson 2017).

 Trans-Saharan migrants may also be experiencing negative impacts ofclimate change in their African wintering grounds or on passage, with reduced rainfall leading to a fall in insect abundance and a subsequent loss of condition, resulting in a lower reproductive output during the following spring (Saino et al. 2004, 2012, Schaub et al. 2011, Finch et al. 2014); although for most species breeding ground climatic effects may be more important (Ockendonet al. 2013).
 Similar carry-over effects has been found for Dobson et al. 2017).
 The importance of conditions outside the breeding grounds was emphasised by Gilroyet al. (2016), who found that species inhabiting larger wintering ranges relative to the size of their breeding range were less likely to exhibit population declines, this increased migratory diversity potentially buffers the impacts of reduced quality within individual wintering regions or habitats.
-Climate change in the UK is also affecting bird populations, mainly through increased overwinter survival, but changes to rainfall and temperature during breeding and post-breeding may also affect productivity for some species, particularly in the longer term (Pearce-Higgins & Crick 2019).
+Climate change in the UK is also affect productivity for some species, particularly in the longer term (Pearce-Higgins & Crick 2019).
+This may also lead to some species being limited to areas where suitable climatic conditions exist, for example Massimino et al. 2020)